robertpeteuil/terraform-onepassword-read-value/README.md

-# 1Password Read Value Module
+# Terraform Module - 1Password Read Value

-This Terraform module retrieves a specific field from a 1Password item and outputs its value.
-It uses the 1Password provider to interact with 1Password's API.
+This Terraform module retrieves the value for a specific field in a specific section of a 1Password item.
+This module addresses the challenge of parsing the JSON object returned by the provider directly.
+It uses the 1Password provider to interact with the local 1Password App.

 ## Usage